alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 Helvéczia is a picaresque fantasy roleplaying game set in a strange alternate-world Switzerland of the late 17th century—a rugged land of tiny, fiercely independent cantons squeezed between rival empires, where deep forests hide robber bands and the high mountain valleys conceal even stranger things.
 You play scoundrels, bravos, and ne'er-do-wells—a Student, Cleric, Vagabond, or Fighter—rogues and adventurers in the truest sense, whose fortunes rise and fall with their wit, their cleverness, and the whims of fate.

 ## Blades in the Dark
 A scoundrel RPG of industrial-fantasy heists.
 You play a crew of thieves, assassins, or smugglers in Doskvol — a haunted city of electro-plasm lamps, ghost-fogged canals, and feuding noble houses — building a criminal empire one score at a time.
-Fast, narrative-forward, and the engine behind a whole genre of modern indie games.
+Fast and narrative-forward.
 Steampunk meets *Peaky Blinders*.

 ## Dragonbane
-Fantastic classic fantasy RPG made by Freeleague.
+Fantastic classic fantasy RPG.
 Dragonbane has a great rules engine: no classes, skill-based, armor as damage reduction, and quick, roll-under resolution mechanic.
 Combat is deadly and has some neat strategic elements.
 The vibe is “mirth and mayhem”.
 You can play duck people.

 ## Dragonbane: Trudvang
-A Norse and Celtic-inspired dark fantasy setting using the Dragonbane rules (coming in 2026) — Free League has announced a four-volume set including a world book, a book of heroes, Jorgi's Bestiary, and a four-part epic campaign called *The Black Sun*.
+A Norse and Celtic-inspired dark fantasy setting using the Dragonbane rules (coming in 2026).
+Will release with a four-part epic campaign called *The Black Sun*.
 Trudvang is a world of shadowed woods, fathomless mists, wrathful gods, and unsung heroes.

 ## The Electrum Archive
 A rules-light science-fantasy zine RPG.
 Imagine a combination of Dune, Morrowind, and psychedelic fantasy vibes.
 You play *inkseekers* — adventurers who venture into the decaying world of Orn, looking for lost ink-tech and Elder artifacts in abandoned sandstorm shelters and fallen starships.
 Currency is literal drops of elder ink.

 ## Oath Hammer
 A new d6 dice-pool fantasy RPG.
-Set on Osric Isle, the ancestral home of the dwarven clans, who were defeated and driven out by orcish reavers — and are now returning to reclaim it.
+Set on Osric Isle, the ancestral home of the dwarven clans, who were defeated and driven out by orcish reavers, and are now returning to reclaim it.
 Every character swears three binding oaths that guide their conduct and grant special boons when honored.
 D6 dice pools, hexcrawl exploration, crafting, and domain-level play.
 A good fit if you want a focused reconquest campaign with a strong thematic hook.

 ## Runequest
 A classic RPG!
 D100 Bronze Age, mythical fantasy.
 Every character has some magical powers attached to their gods.
 You adventure in the famous fantasy world of Glorantha, protecting your home and community.
 Brutal combat.

 ## Mythic Bastionland
 Arthurian knights upholding oaths, pursuing myths, and protecting the realm.
-A poetic, dreamy, acid-infused game with fantastic, simple rules.
+A poetic, dreamy game with fantastic, simple rules.
 Imagine a cross between *The Green Knight* and *Dark Souls*.